-In exceptional circumstances where progress has been delayed by factors beyond the control of the candidate, an extension of candidature may be granted by completing and submitting the online form via myGriffith, My Research, My Candidate Centre.
-Extensions of up to six months full time equivalent may be approved by the Dean or Deputy Dean (Research).
-The application will need the support of the principal supervisor.
-Extensions beyond this period require approval form the Dean, Griffith Graduate Research School and will not normally be granted unless the circumstances are exceptional.
+In circumstances where progress has been delayed by factors beyond the control of the candidate, an extension of candidature may be granted by completing and submitting the online form via myGriffith, My Research, My Candidate Centre.
+Extensions of up to six months full time equivalent may be approved by the Dean (Research).
+The application will need the support of the principal supervisor and HDR Convenor.
+Extensions beyond this period require approval by the Dean, Griffith Graduate Research School and will not normally be granted unless the circumstances are exceptional.
 An application to take leave of absence or special leave of absence will not be approved once an extension to the maximum period of candidature has been granted.

 Impact on Research Training Program entitlement